howtographql/howtographql/content/frontend/angular-apollo/4-routing.md

 <Instruction>

-Then import `Routger` and update the `constructor` method to look like the following:
+Then import `Router` and update the `constructor` method to look like the following:

 ```ts(path=".../hackernews-angular-apollo/src/app/create-link/create-link.component.ts")
 // ...